thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

   - Intune feature update
 ---

-The end for Windows 10 support is drawing near.
-October 2025 marks the last month Windows 10 will be patched, unless you are on Windows 10 LTSC.
-If you have devices on Windows 10 after this date, you will either have to pay the hefty price for ESU licenses, more about that [here](https://learn.microsoft.com/en-us/windows/whats-new/extended-security-updates) or simply do nothing and hope for the best, which is not recommended at all.
+The end of Windows 10 support is drawing near.
+October 2025 marks the last month Windows 10 will receive patches—unless you're on Windows 10 LTSC.
+After this date, you'll either need to pay the hefty price for ESU licenses (more about that [here](https://learn.microsoft.com/en-us/windows/whats-new/extended-security-updates)) or risk running unsupported devices, which is highly discouraged.

-I have helped a few organizations move to Windows 11, and along the way I've picked up some common painpoints that I would like to share with you all, from both small, medium and large organizations go through when embarking on this journey.
+I’ve helped several organizations transition to Windows 11, and along the way, I’ve identified common pain points faced by small, medium, and large enterprises alike.
+Here’s what to watch out for:

 ## Number 10: App compatibility